anlin00007/OnTAD/README.md

   score1: the confidence score.

-  Overlaplevel & score2 are in testing and not included in the current analysis.
+  score2 are in testing and not included in the current analysis.

-###NOTE: For all analysis in the manuscript, we used result with overlaplevel equals 0.

 ### Detailed Usage
 ```